Seaton Delaval Hall: Architecture and layout

 Also in the 400 acre estate park is a stone mausoleum, about half a mile east of the hall, which once had a majestic dome, now gone, but which retains a portico resting on huge monolithic columns.
 The mausoleum is surrounded by a circular ha-ha, a stone-faced ditch.
 It was erected by Lord Delaval to his only son, John, who died in 1775 aged 19, "as a result of having been kicked in a vital organ by a laundry maid to whom he was paying his addresses".
 No-one was ever buried in the mausoleum, which was never consecrated, and the unfortunate John Delaval was buried in St Peter's Doddington, Lincolnshire.

 The mausoleum is now ruinous and its lead roof has gone.
 Also to the east in the walled garden is a south-facing orangery, designed by the architect William Etty, who collaborated with Vanbrugh.
 It has five glazed arches separated by Doric demi-columns.
 The statue in the forecourt in front of the house is a lead figure of David, with empty sling, lightly poised above the crouching form of Goliath, who has his thumbs doubled inside his palms.
 This is an 18th-century copy, possibly by John Cheere, of a 16th-century Italian marble by either Baccio Bandinelli or a follower of Giambologna.
 The statue has been repositioned from one of the corner bastions of the garden.

 A large obelisk commands the fields to the south of the hall; the stub of a second can be found on the north side of the road running past the hall, next to the turning for New Hartley.
 This second obelisk marked the site where Admiral George Delaval was killed in a fall from his horse in 1723, before his new hall had been completed.
-Only the pedestal of the obelisk survives, half-hidden by trees; it is uninscribed.
+Only the pedestal of the obelisk survives.

-From the steps of the house on a clear day, The Cheviot and Hedgehope Hill can be clearly seen on the northern horizon, some forty miles away on the Scottish border.
-Also visible to the northwest are the Simonside Hills.